nearform/orion/packages/efqm-theme/README.md

   * All fields within ./assessments/key-information-details are also copied
   * In total, there are 8 files that are required in each translation subdirectory

-* The xx_AB.json file (where xx = language 2 letter abbreviation) must be imported and referenced in assess-base/utils/i18n.js, following the convention already shown in that file.

 * If you add new keys to a file, please also add the key to the template.json file

 * When adding translations to a file where none have previously existed, follow these steps: